-6274 ADVANCED TEAM SPORTS - (SOFTBALL) Gr 10-12 0.5 credit Proroquicito/Pocommendation: Nono
+6274 ADVANCED TEAM SPORTS - (SOFTBALL) - FALL

 This course is designed to improve the athlete's knowledge and physical capabilities in the sports of softball.
 Specific drills, weight training and conditioning will be implemented to further develop each athlete's skills as well as an understanding of their role within a softball team concept.
 In addition, instruction shall include nearly equal attention to at least three of the following topics: CPR, lifesaving, officiating, fitness, sportsmanship, and first aid or water safety instruction.